bfad/rope/README.md

 Release Notes
 -------------

+New in version 1.0.1

+- Bugfix: The automatic reloader works again - it had been looking in "$LASSO9_HOME/LassoStartup/" and it's been changed to "$LASSO9_HOME/rope_webapp/"

+***

 New in version 1.0

 - Deprecated: The [rope->user] capabilities will be removed in a future version of rope